 President François Hollande, elected four years ago on the back of crowd-pleasing, anti-business platitudes, has seen his approval ratings plummet to breathtaking lows in the face of public spending crackdowns, labour ‘reforms’ and the militarisation of French daily life.
 His cohorts in the Socialist Party have defended his legacy to a man; François Fillon, an ex-Prime Minister and this year’s electoral front-runner, has, meanwhile, united Hollande’s opponents around a program that is almost comic in its Thatcherite proportions (including a pledge to sack 500,000 civil servants).
 Altogether, there is a palpable sense of apocalypticism in the air, and that’s before one has even accounted for the terror threat and the reactionary Marine Le Pen’s underdog potential.

-Such a state of affairs is at odds with France’s late-20th Century standing as a European hegemon, now in tatters – French capitalism, a meagre, bloated shadow of its former self, bears more in common with that of Greece than Britain or Germany.
+Such a state of affairs is at odds with France’s late-20th Century standing as a European hegemon, now in tatters – French capitalism, a meagre, bloated shadow of its former self, bears more in common with that of Greece than that of Britain or Germany.
 Whereas Britain endured a trying and uneven postwar recovery, the French recall their Trente Glorieuses (‘glorious thirty’) with longing and nostalgia; Paris’ advent as the continent’s financial heartland, coupled with explosive growth and spurts of urbanisation, secured for the Republic regional leadership, institutionalised in the form of the EU’s forebear, the EEC.
 Although this dominance had receded by 1990, the reunification of Germany marked a watershed moment, bringing national anxieties to a head – President Mitterrand reportedly feared nothing less than a Fourth Reich.

 The reality of the EU is, of course, something short of Mitterrand’s nightmares, but Brexit raises a prospect that would no doubt leave the late statesman turning in his grave.
 For years, the UK provided within the EU both a counterweight to German power and a check upon the protectionist ambitions of Paris and Warsaw; its absence shatters the accord its presence formerly afforded the Union.
 The united front European leaders have sought to present against Brexit of late is, alas, a ruse, masking divisions that will soon come to define the European project.